qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 bit string.
-This is necessary to decide whether we have found a “good candidate” bitstring :math:`x` but could also be used to estimate the expectation value :math:`F_1(\gamma,\beta)` in settings where the expectation value can not be evlautated directly.
+This is necessary to decide whether we have found a “good candidate” bitstring :math:`x` but could also be used to estimate the expectation value :math:`F_1(\gamma,\beta)` in settings where the expectation value can not be evalutated directly.

 .. code:: ipython3